 Use Mind Mapping To Improve Your Serves

-It is vital for you to understand that everything requires time, persistence and also the strength of the mind to achieve success.
-Doesn’t matter if you are ambitious to be the world top table tennis player or an abundant person.
+You need to understand that everything requires time, persistence, and the mind’s strength to achieve success.
+It doesn’t matter if you are ambitious to be the world’s top table tennis player or an abundant person.

-The important factor is that regardless of what you want to achieve, you need to come out with a workable and systematic way to reach your goal.
-One of the useful approaches would be mind mapping.
+The essential factor is that regardless of what you want to achieve, you need to develop a workable and systematic way to reach your goal.
+One of the practical approaches would be mind mapping.

-The mind mapping idea comes from a book name as “Think and Grow Rich” which is written by Napoleon Hill.
-The book covered a lot of great points and it is available on the step-by-step list and things you need to implement to reach the path of success.
-Even though the book is in fact talks on the subject of wealth but it can actually be applied to any field.
+The mind mapping idea comes from a book named “Think and Grow Rich,” written by Napoleon Hill.
+The book covered many great points, and it is available on the step-by-step list and things you need to implement to reach the path of success.
+Even though the book talks on the subject of wealth, it can apply to any field.

 How To Implement Mind Mapping in Table Tennis?

 Before you implement mind mapping, you will need to determine your objectives and desired goals in a more particular way.
-In a common scenario, when you are practice your table tennis at a court, most likely you just pay attention to all the instructions that given by your coach.
+In a typical scenario, when you practice your table tennis on a court, you most likely pay attention to all the instructions given by your coach.

 However, if you didn’t digest or comprehend what your coach tells you, your skill will not get much improvement.
-This is the time for the mind mapping come into play.
+It is time for mind mapping to come into play.
 You need to keep track of how you’re progressing on paper.

-Even though some people tend to not agree with this approach and they just think these are coach responsibility to tell you what to do, but if you keep track by yourself, you will have a clearer picture on where you should improve as you are the one who knows yourself the best.
+Even though some people tend not to agree with this approach and they think these are coach’s responsibility to tell you what to do, but if you keep track by yourself, you will have a clearer picture of where you should improve as you are the one who knows yourself the best.

-I would recommend you to do mind mapping which is a very effective way of keeping track of your table tennis progress.
-I use it myself for a lot at work to brainstorm ideas about projects or make a to-do list etc. Mind mapping is a neat way of having something visual in front you so you know your focus and what you are trying to achieve.
+I would recommend you do mind mapping, which is a very effective way of keeping track of your table tennis progress.
+I use it myself a lot to brainstorm ideas about projects, make a to-do list, etc. Mind mapping is a neat way of having something visual in front of you, so you know your focus and what you are trying to achieve.

 1. Read your goals before going to your training session and repeat them to yourself during your training sessions.

-2. Say to yourself what you going to do today and how you will achieve them.
+2. Say to yourself what you are going to do today and how you will achieve them.

 3. For each goal, read them in the present tense.